 Other accountants recommended by a Canadian moving back to Canada:

-Suzanne shares her insights on Canadians renouncing U.S. citizenship for tax reasons in 2015:
+Suzanne shares her insights on Canadians renouncing U.S. citizenship for tax reasons:

 "US citizens continue to renounce in record numbers.
 Currently, 75% of the people renouncing US citizenship live in Canada, the UK and Switzerland.
 There is now nearly a year long wait to renounce at the US's Toronto consulate, in spite of the renunciation fee being recently raised to US$2,350!
 Because of the US's unique tax laws, Canadians with US citizenship find it necessary to do this to completely extricate themselves from the US tax system and re-establish themselves as Canadians with the same opportunities as their fellow Canadians (which includes saving for retirement).
 However, what many Canadians returning home don't realize is that Green card holders must also make a proper exit from the US tax system by submitting a DHS Form I - 407 in order to remove themselves from the US tax system.